shadetree01010100/RESTberryPi/README.md

 sh setup.sh
 ```

-The installed `systemd` service will start automatically with the Pi, and can be controlled using systemd commands:
+The installed `systemd` service will start automatically with the Pi, and can be controlled from the command line:

 ```
 sudo systemctl <restart|start|status|stop> RESTberryPi.service